Climate, Language & People

 - Population one million.

-- Big potential opportunities in oil & gas.
-Is estimated to be enough to support the whole Europe for 100 years.
+- Big potential opportunities in oil & gas, which is estimated to be enough to support Europe for 100 years.

-- International banking system and important international business and shipping centre.
+- International banking system and an important international business and shipping centre.

-- Amazing climate: summer season from April to October and average winter temperatures: air +18, water +17.
+- Amazing climate: summer season from April to October.
 320 sunny days a year.

 - Crystal clear sea waters and air smelling of flowers.
 52 blue flag beaches.
 Fresh fruits and vegetables all year round.